 We are a dedicated discovery and clinical-stage biopharmaceutical company advancing the next generation of gene and cell therapies with the overall goal of improving outcomes for patients with significant unmet medical needs.
 We are leveraging our proprietary technology platforms to develop product candidates designed to target urgent and intractable diseases in our core therapeutic areas of immuno-oncology, autoimmune disorders, and infectious diseases.
-We have developed an extensive pipeline of therapies across multiple indications within these core focus areas.
+We have developed an extensive pipeline of therapies across multiple indications.